hyperdivision/anonymous-credentials/README.md

   "gender": "string"
 }

-issuer.addCertification(schema, (certId) => {
+// Now the issuer adds this certification to their list issuer.addCertification(schema, (err, certId) => {
-  // do something with certId, e.g list online
+  if (err) throw err

+  // CertId can now be listed along with the accepted schema

+  // Later a a verifier or user may request the definition for
-  // answer a verifier's request for this certification const certInfo = issuer.getCertInfo(certId)
+  // this certification
+  const certInfo = issuer.getCertInfo(certId)
 })
 ```